YuaShizuki/gok/readme.md

 	would update the the server executable and restart it.

 3. **`$gok src`**
-	src converts .gok files to genrated .go files, running `$go build` in this directory would result in the final server executable.
+	src converts .gok files to .go files, running `$go build` in this directory would result in the final server executable.

 API: